A simple read-only Sitecore data provider

 This method returns the parent id stored in the IDTable.

-ID GetParentID(ItemDefinition itemDefinition, CallContext context)
+public override ID GetParentID(ItemDefinition itemDefinition, CallContext context)

 {